-BAO Mary | The BAO team turn to dumplings
+BAO Marylebone | The BAO team turn to dumplings

 You’ll find her in Marylebone – hence the name – where she sits sandwiched between Selfridges around one corner, and her cousin Hoppers Marylebone around another (which is run by the same restaurant group – the excellent JKS).

 So what does she bring to the table?
 In a word, dumplings.
 Yes, it looks like the BAO team have been playing the long game, using their cloud-like steamed buns as a gateway delicacy to slowly but surely get us all hooked on Taiwanese cuisine.
 And with each new restaurant, they’ve gradually introduced more of the country’s other core precepts, like noodle soups, steak & egg sizzlers, and karaoke.
 And now, it’s the turn of Taiwan’s dumplings.

 The space they’re cooking them up in is fairly sizeable, set across two floors – downstairs for big groups and views into the kitchen, upstairs for small tables – with an aesthetic in line with the other BAO joints; clean and casual with a hint of nostalgia, done via soft lighting, dark wood panelling and whirring overhead fans.
 There are also some seats outside, so you can watch the comings-and-goings on James Street while you slurp.